 Peer Review Process

 All contributions submitted to JMD are peer reviewed.
 The editorial office first reviews a manuscript for its format and adherence to the aims and scope of JMD.
-If the manuscript meets these two criteria, it is dispatched to two reviewers.
+If the manuscript meets these two criteria, it is dispatched to three reviewers.
 All manuscripts are run through the CrossCheck to detect plagiarism.
 If a manuscript is suspected of plagiarism, the editors will contact the authors for explanation.
 In the peer-review process, authors’ names and affiliations are blinded, and the results of the CrossCheck are sent to reviewers.
 The reviewing process generally takes 3 weeks.
 Revisions may be required before the paper is finally accepted.
 Revision addressing reviewers’ comments and critiques does not necessarily guarantee the acceptance of the manuscript.
 The acceptance of a manuscript is based on the quality and originality of the research and its significance in the field of clinical neurology and neuroscience.
 Failure to resubmit the revised manuscript within the indicated time is regarded as a withdrawal.
 A final decision on acceptance/rejection for publication is forwarded to the corresponding author by the editor.

 Drug Names: Use generic names only in referring to drugs, followed in parentheses after first mention by any commonly used generic variant.

 The cover letter must contain the questions that authors found out to answer, the main findings of the study, and the significance of the study.
 It should also include why the readers of the journal would be interested in the study.